 Writing for openDemocracy

 Please familiarise yourself with our content.
-It is useful to check previous coverage of the topic you are addressing, so your submission complements rather than duplicates it.
+It is useful to check previous coverage of the topic you are addressing, so your proposal complements rather than duplicates it.

-Please tell us if your article has been published elsewhere, either on the web or in print, providing links if possible.
+Please tell us if you have published a similar article elsewhere, either on the web or in print, providing links if possible.